chingjie98/recommender_system/README.md

 This means the predicted rating is the dot product of the user's latent factor vector and the movie's latent factor vector.

 We can adopt a simple SGD optimizer to compare the actual and predicted rating as well, with the loss function being RMSE.

+Some misc knowledge:<br>
+Bayesian average to rank items with ratings + counts instead of just looking at their ratings.
+Because items with 5 star ratings with only 2 ratings are not actually v popular vs an item with 4.5 star but 100+ ratings.
 ​